-- Likely water consumption volumes, where this water will be sourced from and options for disposal. - Likely impacts associated with the construction and operation of crossings of water courses, particularly with respect to erosion and scouring, and selection criteria for determining the final crossing type for various stream orders to protect watercourse integrity. - Potential impacts on flooding levels upstream of any new crossing of water courses - Amelioration or mitigation measures to address each impact identified that may affect local and regional water quality, particularly measures to ensure beds and banks of water courses remain stable and measures to safeguard downstream water quality. - The quality of water leaving construction sites (including physical, chemical and biological characteristics), potential impacts for any likely discharged water and how the impacts will be assessed. - The effects of drainage works, placement of fill, clearing or any other alterations to existing topography and landform on the hydrology of the site including any alteration to drainage patterns and the water table and secondary influence on flooding.
+- Likely impacts associated with the construction and operation of crossings of water courses, particularly with respect to erosion and scouring, and selection criteria for determining the final crossing type for various stream orders to protect watercourse integrity. - Potential impacts on flooding levels upstream of any new crossing of water courses - Amelioration or mitigation measures to address each impact identified that may affect local and regional water quality, particularly measures to ensure beds and banks of water courses remain stable and measures to safeguard downstream water quality. - The quality of water leaving construction sites (including physical, chemical and biological characteristics), potential impacts for any likely discharged water and how the impacts will be assessed. - The effects of drainage works, placement of fill, clearing or any other alterations to existing topography and landform on the hydrology of the site including any alteration to drainage patterns and the water table and secondary influence on flooding.
 If levee banks or stream diversionary constructions are proposed, the effects on neighbouring landholders should be considered, and any works requiring permits or licensing in accordance with the Water Act 2000 identified. - Discussion of the proposed drainage structures for all aspects of the proposal, including supporting facilities such as access roads. - Discussion of the timing of the construction works relative to likely periods of flooding and proposals to minimise the risk of adversely impacting downstream water quality. - Discussion of measures to ensure viable weed seeds are not released into the water environment including from machinery traversing creek systems or riparian areas.

-4.6 Nature Conservation
+4.4 Nature Conservation